David Raih

-David Raih (born September 9, 1980) is an American football coach.
-He most recently served as offensive coordinator and wide receivers coach at Vanderbilt University.
-Prior to Vanderbilt, Raih was the wide receivers coach for the Arizona Cardinals from 2019 to 2020 and for the Green Bay Packers in 2018.
+David Raih (pronounced RYE; born September 9, 1980) is an American professional football coach who is the tight ends coach for the Washington Commanders of the National Football League (NFL).
+He played college football as a quarterback for the Iowa Hawkeyes.
+Raih entered coaching as an intern at UCLA in 2008 and has also coached with the Hawkeyes, Texas Tech Red Raiders, and Vanderbilt Commodores of the NCAA and the NFL's Green Bay Packers, Arizona Cardinals, and Tampa Bay Buccaneers.

 Early life

-Born September 9, 1980, Raih attended Saint Thomas Academy in Mendota Heights, Minnesota, a Catholic, college-prep, military high school where he was promoted to lieutenant colonel, the second-highest-ranking officer in the high school.
+Raih was born on September 9, 1980, in Edina, Minnesota, later attending Saint Thomas Academy in Mendota Heights, Minnesota.
 Raih was a three-sport athlete in football, basketball and track.
 In his junior year, his team won the Minnesota state basketball championship.
 He also quarterbacked his team to the Minnesota state semifinals in football in both his junior and senior years.

-Raih played college football as a quarterback at the University of Iowa, earning a letter in his fourth year as the 2002 Iowa Hawkeyes football team won the Big Ten Conference title and earned a berth in the 2003 Orange Bowl.
-His playing career was limited due to injury.
-He had surgery on his throwing arm in both 1999 and 2002.

-Prior to his start coaching, Raih was a sales representative for Zimmer Inc., a manufacturer of orthopedic devices (2004–07).
+Raih played college football as a quarterback for the Hawkeyes at the University of Iowa, winning the Big Ten Conference title in 2002 and a berth in the 2003 Orange Bowl.
+His playing career was limited due to injury, with surgery performed on his throwing arm in 1999 and 2002.
+From 2004 to 2007, Raih was a sales representative a manufacturer of orthopedic devices.